1. Summary

 fixed assets directly held by pension funds are not netted off PSNFL, contributing to an increase in PSNFL

-direct investment in non-financial assets, such as real estate, increases public sector net borrowing (PSNB)
+direct investment in non-financial assets, such as real estate, increases public sector net borrowing (PSNB) but not public sector current budget deficit (PSCBD)

 Many of the flows related to public sector pension schemes are ultimately eliminated at a public sector level.
 Nonetheless, they are still shown separately in fiscal statistics produced in accordance with ESA 2010.
-In contrast to ESA 2010-based statistics, tables compiled on the basis of the International Monetary Fund’s Government Finance Statistics Manual 2014 offer a more concise presentation of pension transactions, only recording those with an effect on the fiscal statistical aggregates.
+In contrast to ESA 2010-based statistics, tables compiled on the basis of the International Monetary Fund’s Government Finance Statistics Manual 2014 (GFSM) offer a more concise presentation of pension transactions, only recording those with an effect on the fiscal statistical aggregates.

 Despite the differences in presentation, both frameworks agree on the ultimate impact of funded pensions on public sector accounts.
 Unfunded pension schemes, on the other hand, are recorded fundamentally differently.